notnil/fenify/README.md

 Fenify is designed to take an image of a chess board and output the FEN string representing the board's current state.
 This can be useful for quickly setting up games to specific positions, analyzing gameplay, and more.

-Fenify is particularlly targeted images from chess books on which other open source solutions can under perform.
+Fenify is particularlly targeting images from chess books on which other open source solutions can under perform.

 ## Accuracy